cbureau-gpsea/agenda/README.md

 | url_agenda | You can add the URLs of your calendars here (note: the line must end with a comma except the last one). |
 | name_agenda | You can add the names of your calendars here.
 The first name entered will be on the first agenda that you entered in 'url_agenda' and so on (note: the line must end with a comma except the last one). |

+To have the calendar links, you must go to the calendar account settings.

+Go to Calendar > Shared Calendars.
+Then in the Publish a calendar section, select Calendar then Can display titles and locations and click on Publish.
+You can copy the HTML link.

 Now you know how to add a device and configure it.
 I recommend that you make a reservation of the IP of the device added in your DHCP to avoid any problems if the IP changes.

 ## Error table